hyperskill/hyperstyle-analysis-prod/templates/README.md

+## Description

+This module contains several algorithms to find code quality issues in pre-written code templates.

+The algorithms have been tested on the JetBrains Academy platform.
+As a tool for evaluating code quality, [Hyperstyle](https://github.com/hyperskill/hyperstyle) was used, which is currently used on the platform by default.
+More information about the platform and the use of Hyperstyle can be found [here](./README.md).

 # Searching code quality issues in the task templates

 This module allows running the algorithm of searching code quality issues